 A newspaper report about a break-in into the Gringotts bank piques his interest as he had been to Gringotts with Hagrid the same day as the break-in.
 It also occurs to him that Hagrid had cleared the contents of a vault, and the report mentions that nothing was stolen during the break-in.

-Harry and Hermione, along with Neville and Malfoy are caught roaming in the castle at night and are sent for detention to the Forbidden Forest with Hagrid.
+Harry and Hermione, along with Neville and Malfoy, are caught roaming in the castle at night and are sent for detention in the Forbidden Forest with Hagrid.
 There, they encounter a dead unicorn and a cloaked figure drinking its blood.
 Harry’s scar starts hurting as the figure approaches him, but he is saved by a centaur called Firenze.
-Firenze tells Harry that the cloaked figure was a spirit of Lord Voldemort.
+Firenze tells Harry that the cloaked figure was the spirit of Lord Voldemort.
 He also hints that Lord Voldemort is trying to steal the Philosopher’s Stone from Hogwarts to regain his physical form.